godaddy/tartufo/docs/source/configuration.rst

    tartufo --config myconfig.toml scan-local-repo .

-``tartufo`` will look for ``myconfig.toml`` in the current directory, and then in the parent directory if it does not exist in ``.``, etc., and then look for either ``tartufo.toml`` or (if not found) ``pyproject.toml`` in the current directory (only) because that is the target of the scan.
+``tartufo`` will look for ``myconfig.toml`` in the current directory, and then look for either ``tartufo.toml`` or (if not found) ``pyproject.toml`` in the current directory because that is the target of the scan.
 Directives in, say, ``tartufo.toml`` would supersede settings in ``myconfig.toml``.

 For purposes of this scan, empty files are considered not to exist.